This post may contain affiliate links. See my disclosure policy.

-This Huli Huli chicken is a unique twist on classic grilled chicken.
-Marinated in a delicious ketchup-based sauce, this recipe cooks in just 10 minutes.
+This Huli Huli chicken is a Hawaiian twist on classic grilled chicken.
+The chicken is crisp on the outside and juicy in the middle.
+It’s marinated in a sweet, tangy sauce, it’s ready in under 20 minutes.

 - Full of flavor.
-There are sweet, savory, spicy, and tangy elements that all go into this dish.
+Sweet, savory, spicy, and tangy elements all go into this dish.

 - Great for meal prep.
 The chicken can sit in the marinade for up to 2 days.
-Once cooked, you can use this Hawaiian grilled chicken to prep easy lunches for busy days.
+Once cooked, you can use the grilled chicken to prep easy lunches for busy days.

 Ingredients needed